What is Pivotal Response Training (PRT)?

 Responding to multiple cues refers to the learners ability to respond to SDs with 2 or more components, for example, blue car.
 The learner demonstrates understanding that this is not the same as the red car or the blue dump truck (Koegel, 1988).
 Learners who respond to multiple cues to items within their environment show greater generality and become less rigid in their learning styles.
 They learn to adapt and respond to the wide variety of cues available within the natural environment.
 Interventionists use multiple cues throughout as many interactions as possible, expanding the number of learning opportunities available to the learner.

-Self-management refers to teaching the learner to become aware of his or her own behavior and intervene to either increase or decrease that behavior.
+Self-management refers to teaching the learner to become aware of his or her own behavior, emotions and actions; and to intervene to either increase or decrease that behavior.
 When individuals feel a sense of ownership, control and responsibility for their own behavior, the results can be significant.

 Teaching a learner to engage in self-management requires 2 distinct steps: